 The Pounding Heartof Pinehurst Resort

 Donald Ross’s masterpiece, No. 2 at Pinehurst has served as the site of more single golf championships than any other course in America.
-It has also hosted back-to-back U.S. Open and U.S. Women’s Open Championships in 2014.
+It has also hosted back-to-back U.S. Open and U.S. Women’s Open Championships in 2014, and recently the 2024 U.S. Open.
 And as the U.S. Open’s anchor site, the future looks bright indeed.
-The championship returns in 2024, 2029, 2035, 2041 and 2047.
+The championship returns in 2029, 2035, 2041 and 2047.
 Come walk in the footsteps of legends and play the holes that will birth a new generation of icons as well.

 Donald Ross Pinehurst No 2 golf course is the first US Open anchor site